lacoco-lab/lacoco-lab.github.io/courses/morphology-2025/index.md

 Morphology concerns linguistic structure within words; for example, "Handschuhe" can be broken down into the morphemes "hand", "shoe" and plural (-e).
 There is significant variation in morphological structure across languages: some have rich systems of inflection and derivation, while other languages barely use morphology at all.
 In light of this, we might ask: why have complex morphology at all?
 This seminar reviews how complex morphology is processed by humans and machines, with special attention to functional and information-theoretic accounts.

+Key themes:

+- Introduction to Morphological Processing: Morphology poses related but distinct research questions for linguists, psycholinguists, and computational modelers.
+- Regularity and Generalization: How can we model morphological regularity and predict how speakers generalize?
+- Complexity and Learning: How can we measure complexity in morphology, and do our measures predict how speakers and models learn?
+- Morphemes and Subword Tokens: How does morphology relate to common subword tokenization appraoches like BPE?
+Does subword tokenization make language model behavior less cognitively plausible?
+- Modeling Morphological Fusion: A case study comparing Bayesian and information-theoretic approaches to *fusion*, the phenomenon whereby multiple morphological features (e.g. non-feminine, singular, genitive) are expressed by a single morphological exponent (e.g. "des Handschuh**s**").

 <!--If you want to take this class, please register in [CMS](https://cms.sic.saarland/composition_24/).-->